casdoor/casdoor-website/docs/provider/oauth/overview.md

 - Manually turn on **3-legged OAuth**, for Sign in with Twitter, posting Tweets on behalf of other accounts and more.
 - Enable **Request email address from users**, for getting user email address.

-###  LinkedIn:heavy_check_mark:

-Visit [LinkedIn developers website](https://www.linkedin.com/developers/), follow the instructions on LinkedIn developers platform and fill the form, then you can get your Client Id and Client Secret.

 ### Weibo:heavy_check_mark:

 Weibo's developer account application is not difficult, but the speed is relatively slow, it takes about 2-3 days.